xcart/xcart-docs/_pages/devs_en/basics/controller_class.md

 *   If **target=main**, then controller class name will be **Main**;
 *   If **target=featured_products**, then controller name will become **FeaturedProducts** and so on.

-If you make a request to `admin.php`, script X-Cart identifies a controller class name and after that looks for it in the `classes/XLite/Controller/Admin/` folder and then in
+If you make a request to `admin.php`, script X-Cart identifies a controller class name and after that looks for it in the 'classes/XLite/Controller/**Admin**/' folder and then in
-`classes/XLite/Module/<DEV-ID>/<MODULE-ID>/Controller/Admin/` folder of each module.
+'classes/XLite/Module/<DEV-ID>/<MODULE-ID>/Controller/**Admin**/' folder of each module.

-If you make a request to `cart.php`, X-Cart identifies a controller class name and then looks for it in the `classes/XLite/Controller/Customer/` folder and then in
+If you make a request to `cart.php`, X-Cart identifies a controller class name and then looks for it in the 'classes/XLite/Controller/**Customer**/' folder and then in
-`classes/XLite/Module/<DEV-ID>/<MODULE-ID>/Controller/Customer/` folders of each module as well.
+'classes/XLite/Module/<DEV-ID>/<MODULE-ID>/Controller/**Customer**/' folders of each module as well.

-When, controller class is found, X-Cart calls its `handleRequest()` method – see an implementation of the `processRequest()` method in the `\XLite` class ({% link "more about classnames in X-Cart" ref_FAgFbEx9 %}).
+When, controller class is found, X-Cart calls its `handleRequest()` method – see an implementation of the `\XLite::processRequest()` > `\XLite::runController()` methods ({% link "more about classnames in X-Cart" ref_FAgFbEx9 %}).

 Let us have a look at what exactly `handleRequest()` method does.
-See its implementation in the `\XLite\Controller\AController` class.
+See its general implementation in the `\XLite\Controller\AController` class.

 ### handleRequest()

-Its implementation:
+Its default implementation is as follows:

 ```php
 public function handleRequest()